X-rayLaser/Signal_generator/README.md

   The project is called a Signal_generator.
 The program itself is a console app which can be used to create wav files containing a sound signal with a given set of frequencies and amplitudes.

   It is possible to create a wav file with either 1 or 2 channels.
-Also, current version is only capable of recording a wave file having discretization frequency equal to 44100 herz.
+Also, current version is only capable of recording a wave file having discretization frequency equal to 44100 hertz.

   It is fairly easy to generate a signal for 1 channel.
 You need to do the following actions: